neilboyd/learn-abkhazian/_tabs/about-ru.md

 ---
-title: Index tab in Russian
+title: About page in Russian
 lang: ru-RU
 icon: fas fa-snowman
-order: 3
+order: 2
 ---

-Index tab in Russian
+About page in Russian

 [Start here](/ru)